mWater/mwater-visualization/src/axes/Axis Design.md

 ## Color map

+Array of { value: post-transform value of expression, color: html color }

 The color map is kept in sync with the values of the axis after transformation.

-TODO does color map order matter?
+The order is not important.